vibhor9011/Digital-literacy-project/README.md

 To keep my logic sharp, I completed a challenge on CodeChef.
 I also built a Google Form quiz to help my batchmates check their own digital literacy levels.

 ### **Task 4: Professional Communication**
 Learning to communicate professionally is a total game-changer.
-I have drafted formal emails—like asking for an extension or applying for an internship—that follow all the traditional rules of etiquette.
+I have drafted formal emails—like asking for an extension or applying for an internship—that follow all the traditional rules of etiquette.I also made Social Media Do's and Don't checklist

 ### **Task 5: Cybersecurity Awareness**
 Online threats like UPI fraud are real in India.
 I wrote a case study on how these scams work and provided a prevention checklist with official reporting channels like Helpline 1930 to keep our batch safe.